Advanced Airway Course Yellowstone/Tetons - 2019

 Come to one of the most extraordinary places of natural beauty in North America.
 Jackson Lake Lodge is an incredible venue at the north end of the Tetons and the southern entrance to Yellowstone National Park.
 It offers amazing views of the Tetons and abundant wildlife including moose, bison and elk.
 Recharge your soul while gaining procedural confidence and skills.
 The schedule is designed to facilitate vacation time.
 The hotel is only 27 miles from Jackson airport (with direct flights from Denver, Salt Lake City, Dallas/Ft.
 Worth, Minneapolis, Chicago, Newark, Atlanta, San Francisco, Houston, and Los Angeles).

-The Advanced Airway Course focuses on advanced airway management techniques including flexible fiberoptics, video laryngoscopes, and surgical airways.
+The Advanced Airway Course focuses on advanced airway management techniques using mannequins to practice surgical airways including flexible fiberoptics, video laryngoscopes, and surgical airways.
 We review airway anatomy using a variety of imaging modalities and discuss critical care cases involving difficult airway management.
 In addition we review rescue ventilation devices, strategies to prevent desaturation, and the use of non-invasive ventilation and oxygenation devices.